signalfx/signalfx-jumpstart/README.md

 You will first need to ensure you are in the correct workspace for the customer e.g.

 ```
-$ terraform workspace select bar
+$ terraform workspace select my_prospect
 ```
-Where `bar` is the company name of the customer
+Where `my_prospect` is the company name of the prospect

 ```
 $ terraform destroy -var="access_token=abc123" -var="realm=eu0"